 An argument that is not valid is called invalid or deductively invalid.
-In deductive arguments, the arguer intends for the argument to meet the standard of being deductively valid.
+In deductive arguments, the argument to meet the standard of being deductively valid.
 There are other, unrelated uses of the word "valid" such as when we say that word is not valid in a Scrabble game, or that is a valid way to travel from Paris to Amsterdam.